-- In Access Point mode, the product will act as a wireless central hub for your wireless LAN clients, giving a wireless extension for your current wired network. - ➤ In Repeater(Range Extender) mode, the product can extend the coverage of another wireless Access Point or Router.
-The universal repeater mode is for the wireless Access Point or Router which does not support WDS function. - In Bridge with AP mode, the product can wirelessly connect two or more remote LANs together. - In Client mode, the product will act as a wireless adapter to connect your wired devices (e.g. PC, Xbox, PS3, etc.) to a wireless network. - In Multi-SSID mode, the product can be assigned up to four SSIDs to work with your VLAN. - 4.
-Select the operation mode based on your need. - A. When you choose Access Point mode, the Wireless Setting page will be shown in Figure 3-5.
+- In Access Point mode, the product will act as a wireless central hub for your wireless LAN clients, giving a wireless extension for your current wired network. - In Repeater(Range Extender) mode, the product can extend the coverage of your main Router/AP. - ➤ In Bridge with AP mode, the product can wirelessly connect two or more remote LANs together. - ➤ In Client mode, the product will act as a wireless adapter to connect your wired devices (e.g. IPTV Set-top-box, Smart TVs, Game Consoles, DVD and Blu-ray Players, etc.) to a wireless network. - In Multi-SSID mode, the product can be assigned up to four SSIDs to work with your VLAN. - Select the operation mode based on your need.

+A. When you choose Access Point mode, the Wireless Settings page will be shown in Figure 3-5.